HermesMarc/hermesmarc.github.io/_posts/2024-06-11-computing-bezout-coefficients.md

 # Why it works

 The above works no matter which numbers we put into the last column of the augmented matrix:
-At the end of the computation for the gcd one of the rows on the left of the augmented matrix will always contain the Bézout coefficients.
+At the end of the computation for the gcd, one of the rows on the left of the augmented matrix will always contain the Bézout coefficients.
 But why does it actually work?
 In order to justify this, we will prove the following result:

 **Theorem.** For any $$a, b$$ there is an invertible integer matrix $$R$$ such that